M by Macanudo Cigar Review

 After punching the cap, cold draws offered up more sweet, cocoa-y vibes, this time in more of a Hershey’s syrup vein.
 I had had enough of this chocolatey suspense.

-Once lit, a mild and sweet woodiness was the initial profile of the first third of the M. The coffee taste was faint at first, slowly becoming more pronounced the further in I burned.
+Once lit, a mellow and sweet woodiness was the initial profile of the first third of the M. The coffee taste was faint at first, slowly becoming more pronounced the further in I burned.
 Thanks to an especially easy draw, the cigar was letting off generous, smooth, and dense clouds of smoke in each puff.
 The fully realized coffee flavor was along the lines of the Cuban coffee Cafe Pilon, which happens to be the brand that I brew at home daily, so no complaints.

 By the time I reached the 2nd third my palate was covered in a lingering dark and earthy sweetness and I was able to detect subtle notes of both cocoa and vanilla joining the creamy coffee character of the profile.
 The draw was ample, the burn was straight, and I had a sizable ash hanging on tough.
 Passers-by commented that it smelled like a good dark roast coffee (without knowing what cigar I was sampling.)